cainmagi/FFmpeg-Encoder-Decoder-for-Python/README.md

     d.clear() # Close the input video.
 ```

-An example of demuxing the video streamer from a server:
+An example of demuxing the video stream from a server:

 ```python
     d = mpegCoder.MpegClient() # create the handle